farlee2121/DevEssentialsBlog/_drafts/2022-04-26-Improved-completeness-automatic-random-testing.md

     (x+y)+ z = x + (y + z)
 )
 ```
+Scott Wlaschin has an excellent [introduction to property testing](https://fsharpforfunandprofit.com/posts/property-based-testing/).

 Systems that encode their input and output expectations well can take advantage of this kind of testing **without writing explicit tests**.
-For example, Clojure.spec has a function `instrument` that automatically tests every annotated function in the system with random generated values.
+For example, Clojure.spec has a function `instrument` that automatically tests every type-annotated function in the system with random generated values.

 What do tests like this really tell us?